 5. Heat-Generating Appliances in Basement

 Basements tend to be great places to store large, noisy, and/or heat-generating appliances.
-Appliances that generate heat include your furnace/air conditioner and your hot water heater.
+Appliances that generate heat include furnaces, air conditioners, dryers and hot water heaters.
 Even appliances like a water softener and a sump pump can generate heat in your basement.

 With all of these appliances being in the same area and generating heat, even small amounts of heat can add up and accumulate, leading to a higher temperature in your basement compared to the rest of your house since it is not subjected to the same amount of heat from these appliances.